kriszwart/ZwartifyOSv1/docs/system-overview.md

-# LeadnamicOS: Complete System Overview & Use Cases
+# ZwartifyOS: Complete System Overview & Use Cases

-## 🎯 What is LeadnamicOS?
+## 🎯 What is ZwartifyOS?

-LeadnamicOS is a **comprehensive agent development and deployment platform** built on Next.js and Claude API.
+ZwartifyOS is a **comprehensive agent development and deployment platform** built on Next.js and Claude API.
 It provides everything you need to build, test, deploy, and manage AI agents with enterprise-grade features like RAG, memory, scheduling, and full observability.

 Think of it as **your own Toolhouse.ai** - a complete backend-as-a-service for AI agents that you can deploy anywhere.